Yasmani Grandal Player Props: White Sox vs. Phillies

 Yasmani Grandal At The Plate

-- Grandal is batting .298 with five doubles, a home run and four walks.
+- Grandal is hitting .278 with six doubles, a home run and four walks.

-- Grandal has reached base via a hit in eight games this season (of 14 played), and had multiple hits in four of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.